 The New Zealand Association of Gerontology was established as a not-for-profit organisation twenty-five years ago.
-Regional hubs are now situated in Auckland/Northland, Waikato, Lower North Island and South Island.

 • Members within defined geographic areas form local networks to share knowledge, disseminate research findings, organise local meetings.